Hawai‘i ‘Amakihi

 Past and Present

 Endemic to the Hawaiian Islands with two subspecies on Maui and Hawai’i, ‘Amakihi are probably the most adaptable of the native forest birds.
-They are abundant on Hawai’i and Maui, locally common on Moloka’i, and extirpated from Lana’i.
+They are abundant on Hawai’i and Maui, found in small areas of Moloka’i, and extirpated from Lana’i.

 Conservation Efforts